 What information does the online pay statement include?

-Mostly, the same information that was on your paper pay statement.
 It shows gross FICA or Medicare wages, taxable wages, deductions (including all taxes), and net wages.
 Current year-to-date totals will appear on all pay statements for the pay year in question.

 Who do I contact if I have questions about my online pay statement?

 Information was provided to you at your orientation session.
 You may also contact Payroll Services at firstname.lastname@example.org or 631-7575.

 What do I do if my pay, deductions, or vacation or leave balances seem incorrect?

 The email email@example.com has been established for questions relating to pay and deductions.
 For vacation and leave balances, contact askHR@nd.edu or 631-5900.
 You may also contact your payroll’s coordinator.
 For a list of the payroll coordinators, go to contact list.
 You can also contact Payroll Services at the main office number, 631-7575.

 I received additional pay this pay period.
 Can I see it online?

 Can I view pay statements from prior pay periods?

 Yes.
 You will see a listing of your pay statements from July 2006 to the most recent.
 You can click on any of these links to view and/or print the pay statement of your choice.
 If your hire date was after July 2006, you’ll see each pay statement back to your hire date.